 - Will the outcomes for the people you serve be influenced by the extent to which they make changes in their lives or behavior?

 - Is supporting people to make changes that are consistent with their own values and goals a part of your service (or should it be)?

-- Are people you serve often reluctant or ambivalent about making changes to move toward their goals?
+- Are the people you serve often reluctant or ambivalent about making changes to move toward their goals?

 - Are utilization, adherence, engagement, and retention in your services significant concerns?

-If you answered yes to any of the questions above, there may be a role for MI in your organization.
+If you answered yes to any of the questions above, there may be a role for MI implementation in your team.

-Is Motivational Interviewing a good fit for your organization?
+Is Motivational Interviewing a good fit for your organization and team?

-Effectiveness of MI depends upon fidelity of practice, so benefits for the people you serve would not be expected until staff have developed and are maintaining reasonable proficiency in delivering MI.
+MI effectiveness depends upon fidelity of practice, so benefits for the people you serve would not be expected until MI team members are demonstrating reasonable proficiency in MI.